The Hungry Bites

 Here are the basic ingredients for Israeli couscous salad:

-- Israeli couscous.
-You may also find it as pearl couscous or giant couscous and contrary to regular couscous which can be soaked, this type of couscous has to be cooked.
-Read this article on how to cook Israeli couscous in 3 different ways for more information.
+• Pearl couscous.
+You may also find it as gourmet couscous, giant couscous or Israeli couscous and contrary to regular couscous which can be soaked, this type of couscous has to be cooked.

 Ingredients for the lemon-olive oil salad dressing